I Don’t Like Writing About Myself

 - Mozilla — because the internet is a most precious common good

-- FreeBSD — been a fan of the best operating system for decades
+- FreeBSD — still the best operating system and it runs my server

 - Nanoc — the static generator that builds most of my websites